RasmusJuelN/Next-Project/angular-src/README.md

 - Other feature-specific pages

 ## src/app/Shared
-The **src/app/Shared** directory includes reusable components that can be utilized across multiple parts of the application.
+The **src/app/Shared** directory includes reusable components & models that can be utilized across multiple parts of the application.
 This includes:
 - User model
+- Template model
 - Loading component
 - Pagination component